 How to Write a Scary Story

 Learn how to write a scary story with this easy and spooky activity!
 This is a great educational Halloween party game, as it gets everyone talking and contributing to the terrifying plotline.
 Kids will learn that the secret to creating a great scary story lies in using foreshadowing and good descriptive vocabulary.
-Story tellers will expand their writing repertoire, exercise creativity, and strengthen analytical skills.
-See how to write a scary story and create a real brouhaha at your next Halloween party!
+Storytellers will expand their writing repertoire, exercise creativity, and strengthen analytical skills.
+This activity is sure to create a real brouhaha at your next Halloween party!

 What You Need: